The University Studies Component of an Undergraduate Degree

 Student attainment of these five University Studies competencies is assessed regularly with course-level Student Learning Outcomes from a range of University Studies courses.
 These five competencies are not specific to any academic discipline, but are habits of mind that run throughout all University Studies disciplines.
 The course-level Student Learning Outcomes used to assess the attainment of these five competencies can change from year to year, as different courses are identified to assess each competency, and as faculty make changes in their courses based upon prior assessment results.

 For all baccalaureate degrees, the minimum number of University Studies hours required is 49.
 Depending on the major, University Studies requirements may range from 49 hours to 58 hours.
 Of these University Studies courses, there are 4 specific required courses that must be completed by all bachelor degree programs.
 These courses are: SU 100, ENG 109, ENG 110, COM 201.
 Students in all majors must also complete the following minimum number of hours in these required disciplines: 3 hours in Fine Arts/Theater Arts, 3 hours in Literature, 3 hours in Philosophy, 3 hours in Mathematics, 3 hours in Natural Science, 6 hours in Religious Studies, 3 hours in History, and 6 hours in Social Sciences (which includes African American Studies, Anthropology, Economics, Psychology, History, Sociology, Political Science, Geography, and Social Sciences).
 Beyond these prescribed minimum hours in these disciplines, students are required to take from 9 to 18 additional hours in University Studies depending on the student’s major.
-The additional hours are prescribed according to the major to come from these disciplines: Communication/Foreign Language, Fine Arts/Theater Arts, Philosophy, English, Humanities, Natural Science, Mathematics, African American Studies, Anthropology, Economics, Psychology, History, Sociology, Political Science, Geography, or Social Sciences.
+The additional hours are prescribed according to the major to come from these disciplines: Communication/Foreign Language, Criminal Justice Studies, Fine Arts/Theater Arts, Philosophy, English, Humanities, Natural Science, Mathematics, African American Studies, Anthropology, Economics, Psychology, History, Sociology, Political Science, Geography, Restorative Justice Studies, or Social Sciences.
 Courses from a University Studies discipline must be recommended by the faculty in that discipline and approved by the Curriculum Committee.
 Individual major programs may, with the approval of the Curriculum Committee, specify that certain University Studies requirements must be met by designated courses from the required University Studies discipline.